-Water management consists of the prudent oversight by a water supplier to responsibly provide water resources for the benefit of users within its defined service area.
+Water management consists of prudent oversight by a water supplier to responsibly provide water resources for the benefit of users within its defined service area.
 Water conservation consists of any appropriate efforts toward a reduction in water losses, waste, or consumption.
 As water suppliers face growing demands upon their available resources, careful conservation planning is playing an increasingly important role in their management practices.
 In effect, conserved water increases the available supply without a commensurate increase in cost and effort to obtain that water.
-To view the District's WMCP please visit our website at www.srwd.org .
+To view the District's WMCP please visit our website at www.srwd.org.
 SRWD routinely evaluates the water distribution system for leaks, as a result last year the district completed improvements in various areas of the system, reducing the amount of unaccounted water.
 Operators continue monitoring the system in an effort to detect and repair system leaks to increase savings.
 In November 2015 the District began a \$6 million dollar system improvement project in an effort to build resiliency in the system, reduce water loss further, and improve deficient fire flows.
-These improvements are being funded through a loan/grant provided through USDA Rural Development program which includes a loan amount of \$3,451,000.00, and a grant amount of \$2,549,045.00.
+These improvements include the installation of an Automated Meter Integration (AMI) system funded through a grant provided through USDA Rural Development which was completed in the fall 2018.